 Have you heard of “technostress?”
 It’s a modern workplace killer and if you’re not familiar with it, you need to be because it’s a type of work anxiety that could be poisoning your employees.

-It’s stress that can be directly traced back to technology and it is especially prevalent in workplaces where employees feel like they cannot get away from email outside of work hours.
+It’s a type of stress that can be directly traced back to technology, and it is especially prevalent in workplaces where employees feel like they cannot get away from email outside of work hours.

 More than just an irritant for employees, work anxiety caused by technostress can lead to serious health problems, including anxiety and depression.